What is Speech and Language Therapy?

 1. Initial Assessment

-Our speech and language therapist will conduct and informal assessment through play / motivating activities to identify the child’s strengths and weaknesses.
+Our speech and language therapist will conduct informal assessments through play/motivating activities to identify the child’s strengths and weaknesses.

 2. Formal Assessment

-A thorough assessment will be conducted to find out the underlying conditions affecting the child’s communication.
+Our therapists will then conduct a thorough assessment to determine the underlying conditions affecting the child’s communication.
 Moreover, to understand a child’s communication profile across different settings, e.g., at the centre, with caregivers.

 3. Goal Setting